Luigi's Mansion: Dark Moon: Characters

 Next Level Games found Luigi to be more diverse in emotion than Mario, and therefore a more relatable character with more personality.
-Holliday described him as having an "underdog quality", and were able to use his layer of fear to tell a deeper story; Holliday compared Luigi's "hapless reluctant hero side" to that of the fictional character Mr. Bean, and Miyamoto compared Luigi to a salad, considering that he was a more timid choice in comparison to Mario that helped balance out the horror aspect of the game.
+Holliday described him as having an "underdog quality", and were able to use his layer of fear to tell a deeper story.
+Holliday compared Luigi's "hapless reluctant hero side" to that of the fictional character Mr. Bean; the developers watched a lot of the Mr. Bean television show to shape both Luigi's personality and humor.
+Miyamoto compared Luigi to a salad, considering that he was a more timid choice in comparison to Mario that helped balance out the horror aspect of the game.
 He also mentioned that numerous Nintendo employees were fans of Luigi and had been wanting to make a game starring him for a long time.
 Nintendo emphasized that Luigi should not be able to jump in Dark Moon, to retain similarities between the two games; the designers were unaware of why Nintendo chose to not let him jump in the first game, and Ikebata assumed it was because the game emphasized adventure and removing a jump feature took attention away from action elements.
 According to Next Levels games, Nintendo was strict on their intellectual property and even more so the characters, and Ikebata and Nakada were "gatekeepers" that enforced their rules.
 They attempted to push the limits of these boundaries but were usually kept from doing so.
 Luigi, as usual, was voiced by Charles Martinet; he performed the lines without any context of the game itself, so they used various forms of storyboards and art to show Martinet what situation Luigi was in and what emotion he should be expressing.
 Sometimes Martinet would act out Luigi physically just for fun and would also sometimes ad-lib.